TracyWebTech/puppet-backup/README.md

 # puppet-backup

-Puppet module to compress a source file/directory and backup it through secure copy (scp).
+Puppet module to compress a source file/directory and move it to another folder.